SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 * Settings: Lists options to customize the appearance and or settings of the selected field.

-* Columns: Choose how many columns (1-4) the fields and elements may occupy.
+* Columns: Lists column layout options to contain fields and elements.

 * Tabs: Can be added, rearranged, and deleted.

 ## Where do I start?